plusn-nuri/glingjs/README.md

 Multiple topics can be defined.
 This allows you to define multiple discrete notifications, each with its own notification data and trigger.

 ### Push Delivery
 Notifications are pushed to the web page using web sockets.
-Web sockets can deliver more efficeient real time notifications and communication to the page without repeated polling or timer based requests from the browser.
+Web sockets can deliver more efficient real time notifications and communication to the page without repeated polling or timer based requests from the browser.

 ### Configuration Driven Subscription
 You define the triggering event, filter, and payload using declarations in configuration.
 The configuration allows you to control: